rohanhore/RLCP/README.md

 ### Codes for reproducing results in Section 5.2
 - marginal coverage and conditional coverage `(Figure 5 & 6)`: `real_exp.R/`
 - quantitative analysis on effect of randomization on RLCP prediction interval in real data experiments `(Figure 8 right)`: `real_dev.R/`

+## Real Data
+For our real data experiments, we have used the `Train_Data.csv` of medical insurance dataset from [kaggle datasets](https://www.kaggle.com/datasets/rajgupta2019/medical-insurance-dataset).
+For reproducing the real data experiments, please download the data from this above link, and load it into your R before running the codes from `real_data/` folder.